Jacobinski/Raft/README.md

 # Raft

-Implementation of the Raft consensus algorithm in Rust ⛵️
+* Implementation of the Raft consensus algorithm in Rust ⛵️
+* Based on original Raft paper by Dr. Diego Ongaro: https://raft.github.io/raft.pdf